 Eco-Tourism in Sierra Norte’s Pueblos Mancomunados

-The Sierra Norte region in Oaxaca's highlands is celebrated for its incredible biodiversity.
-With an impressive amount of flora and fauna as well as many animals, the people in the villages feel that it's important to protect their precious land.
+The highlands region of Mexico known as Sierra Norte Oaxaca is celebrated for its incredible biodiversity.
+With an impressive amount of flora and fauna as well as many animals, the people in the villages feel that it’s important to protect their precious land.

 - They only hire local community members to work in tourism.